eub-sweden/gitlab-gantt-maker/README.md

 Finally the script can be executed with:
 `python gitlab-gantt-maker.py`

 With no options, `config.ini` will be used as the configuration file and the output will be `gantt.html`.
-Execute the script with `python gitlab-gantt-maker.py` for help on available parameters.
+Execute the script with `python gitlab-gantt-maker.py -h` for help on available parameters.